 Frequently Asked Questions

-Here are the most common questions from website visitors and from those who have attended presentations we have given in the past.
+Here are the most common questions from website visitors and from those who have attended presentations we frequently give in the community..

 • What is aging in place?
 Aging in place is more than just planning to stay in your own home.
 Most older adults prefer to do that even when facing serious health or disability.
 However, to age in place you should consider a deliberative planning process that includes personal reflection, conversations with family or those who are important to you, and taking action.
 Our website contains information that can help you plan ahead or to take action when you have health or other issues that make decisions about aging in place something you need to do right away.

-• You have partners listed on the site.
+• You have sponsors listed on the site.
 Does this mean that you endorse them?
-We do not endorse organizations.
-However, we do link or refer older adults to partners that provide services that might be useful either on the website or in our newsletter.
-We also list sponsors on our website that provide the financial means for us to carry out our mission that may also provide needed services.
+We do not endorse our sponsors.
+Sponsors provide the financial means for us to carry out our mission and some of them provide services that may help you age in place.

-• What about starting a kind of village in my cluster?
-We encourage organized entities around Reston such as town house clusters to consider setting up a volunteer program that allows their older residents to age in place.
+• What about starting a kind of village in my cluster, church or condo association?
+We have historically encouraged organized entities around Reston such as town house clusters to consider setting up a volunteer program that allows their older residents to age in place.
 We call it Neighbors Helping Neighbors.
 There are start-up materials available upon request through our website.
 And, Fairfax County employs someone tasked with helping Villages get off the ground, educational opportunities or with ongoing help with management.
+Our board is open to helping get such a group off the ground as well.

 • Where can I get free rides to go shopping or for a doctor’s visit?
-In Reston, we are lucky to have more than one partner that provides rides from fully vetted volunteers.
-Both RCC Rides, Shepherd’s Center of Northern Virginia and Reston Useful Services Exchange (a time bank) provide rides.
-All require signing up.
+In Reston, we are lucky to have more than one organization that provides rides from vetted volunteers.
+Both RCC Rides, Shepherd’s Center of Northern Virginia and Reston Useful Services Exchange (a volunteer time bank) as well as the Herndon Village Network in zip code 20191) provide rides.
+All require signing up and planning ahead.
 Some Medicare Advantage plans also offer rides to and from a doctor’s visit or the hospital.
 Our site contains information on various other transportation options available to Reston residents.

 • How do I find help with technology?
 Fairfax County libraries offer technology training for older adults.
 Our Technology section on the website provides a good overview of what you need to know about technology that can help with aging in place, especially when someone has suffered hearing loss or vision issues.

-• My family and friends think I should move to assisted living or a life plan community, but I want to stay in my home.
+• My family and friends think I should move to assisted living, but I want to stay in my home.
 At the same time, I should probably look at the options.
-What are they?
-The Housing section of our website describes things you might do to stay in your own home as well as many of the options you might consider if you must move.
+The Housing section of our website describes many housing options you might consider if you decide to or must move.
+It also lists ways you can find quality ratings for assisted living or a nursing home.
+For a comprehensive listing of housing options in Reston and Northern Virginia, visit our partner’s Positive Aging Community website and get a copy of its Sourcebook.